ASK KNOX

 A dead component is typically well-behaved.
 It catches its exception, returns 0 or an empty default, logs nothing, and moves on.
 The error rate is zero because no error occurred.
 The component looks perfect on every dashboard.

-This is exactly what happened to the Hermes calibrator.
+This is exactly what happened to the Agent Framework calibrator.
 The semantic matcher would query Metaculus and Manifold, find no corresponding market, return an empty candidate list, and the scoring function would gracefully return 0.
 No exception.
 No warning.
 No error metric.
 Just a silent, steady stream of zeros that collapsed the effective ceiling of the scoring rubric and blocked every trade.

 If the calibrator had been emitting fire_rate_24h, the 3.8% rate would have paged on day one.